scrapinghub/splash/docs/scripting-libs.rst

 treat.as_array
 --------------

-Mark a Lua table as an array (for JSON encoding).
+Mark a Lua table as an array (for JSON encoding and Lua -> JS conversions).

 **Signature:** ``tbl = treat.as_array(tbl)``